wtkns/stoichonome/README.md

  12. **Scale:** global set of pitch intervals for patch

 ## Use Cases:
 **1. modify rhythm of a track pattern:**

-    a.
-Push and hold rhythm programming button
+ - Push and hold rhythm programming button
-    b.
-Push knob to select track to edit
+ - Push knob to select track to edit
-    c.
-Knob lights to indicate selected track
+ - Knob lights to indicate selected track
-    d.
-Release both knob and button
+ - Release both knob and button
-    e. programming mode button stays lighted
+ - programming mode button stays lighted
-    f. each knob now represents one beat of the selected track
+ - each knob now represents one beat of the selected track adjust parameters:
-    g. adjust parameters:
+	 - push knob to toggle gate
-      push knob to toggle gate
+	 - turn knob to adjust accent
-      turn knob to adjust accent
+	 - push and turn to adjust randomness
-      push and turn to adjust randomness
+ - push lighted programming mode again to exit (each knob now represents one track)
-    h1. push lighted programming mode again to exit (each knob now represents one track) -or- h2. push a different mode to switch to display/edit a different mode of the same track.
+ - *or* push a different mode to switch to display/edit a different mode of the same track.

   **2. modify velocity of a track pattern:**
     a.
 Push and hold velocity programming button